NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 The ``stereo_gui`` program (:numref:`stereo_gui_isis_cnet`) can visualize
 such a control network file.

-See :numref:`ba_cnet_details` for more technical details.
+See :numref:`jigsaw_cnet_details` for more technical details.
 See also ASP's ``jigsaw`` tutorial (:numref:`jigsaw`).

 .. _ba_out_files: